-The first important point to ask yourself (and your medical team!) is: Is this restriction necessary?
-I hate to say it, but it's not uncommon for dietary restrictions to be thrown around like candy these days.
+The first important point to ask yourself (and your medical team!) is: Is this restriction truly necessary?
+I hate to say it, but it's not uncommon for necessary dietary restrictions to be thrown around like candy these days.

-At Home Food Sensitivity Tests
+Are Home Food Sensitivity Tests Helpful?

 How To Eat Intuitively With Dietary Restrictions

 Say you DO go through the whole process above and find out that, yes, you DO need to avoid certain things in your diet for medical reasons or for ethical reasons.
 Can you still eat intuitively?!
 My answer is 100% yes.

 Intuitive eating and living without food rules isn't just eat whatever, whenever.
 It's about marrying our inner knowledge (cravings, desired, etc) with out outer knowledge (dietary needs, nutrition info, etc) and finding harmony.
 This is what I teach inside of my food freedom membership, The SociEATy.
 It's about finding a style of eating that feels good both mentally and physically.

 Intuitive Eating With Dietary Restrictions Example:

 Let's say you have celiac disease and can't tolerate eating gluten.
 For this reason, you need to restrict gluten from your diet.
 What do you do?

 Know that you CAN eat gluten if you want to.
 There is nothing stopping you.
 The question is, do you want to?
 Studies have shown that when we restrict access to food we are more likely to eat them in a binge like manner.
 Thinking about it more so in the form of a decision VS restriction can be helpful.